St Joseph's School - A Catholic Voluntary Academy

 • Opportunities are welcomed and encouraged for children to visit local art galleries and museums are planned for, as well as visits from the local community artists.
 Please see our curriculum portfolio for further information.

-• Teachers follow a clear progression of skills, using the Rainbow Continuum, which ensures all pupils are challenged in line with their year group expectations and are given the opportunity to build on their prior knowledge.
+• Teachers follow a clear progression of skills, using our school topic tracker and our rainbow continuum, which ensures all pupils are challenged in line with their year group expectations and are given the opportunity to build on their prior knowledge.

 Impact Statement - Art and Design

 The impact of the art curriculum will in turn lead to outstanding progress over time across the school which will be relative to a child’s individual starting point and their progression of skills.
 Children will therefore be expected to leave St Joseph’s reaching at least age-related expectations for Art and Design.
-Our Art and Design curriculum will also lead pupils to have a passion for Art and Design.
-This will be evidenced in a range of ways, including pupil voice, their final creations and their art books.
-We will ensure that children who are achieving well, in addition to those who require additional support, are identified, and that as a school additional provision and different strategies are planned in and discussed with each class teacher.
+Our Art and Design curriculum will also lead pupils to have a passion for creativity.
+This will be evidenced in a range of ways, including pupil voice, children’s final creations and their art books.
+We will ensure that data is closely monitored each term so that we can identify which children are working at age related expectation, which children may need to be challenged to achieve greater depth, and which children may need additional support or differentiated activities.
+Subject leaders have regular conversations with teachers to ensure all children are being supported to meet their individual needs.
 Achievements are celebrated in classrooms as well as during celebration assembly and in the school corridor displays.
+We would love for you to come and take a look!
 As a school, we aim to develop our future artists and their appreciation of the art around them.